dmggh/jwst/docs/install_b6_client.rst

 a python-2.7.x or python-3.4.x environment.
-Further, CRDS and calibration software created by the Science Software Branch are managed, tracked, and distributed using Continuum's Conda system so CRDS can be installed automatically via Conda in addition to a simple explicit source code install.
+Further, CRDS and calibration software created by the Science Software Branch are managed, tracked, and distributed using Continuum's Conda system so CRDS can be installed automatically via Conda in addition to explicit source code install.

 Automatic installation as a dependency
 --------------------------------------